OliverMartikainen/pub_QueueMonitor/README.md

 EXAMPLE:
 `<host url>/api/push/<endpoint url>`
 With server running go to endpoint anddress to see example of data.
+Need to use `EventSource()` API to make use of the Server Sent Events.
+[LINK](https://developer.mozilla.org/en-US/docs/Web/API/EventSource)

 **TeamUpdates**:
  * `<host url>/api/push/teamUpdates`